adnammit/notes/git.md

-git add .                       stage all files in current dir and subdirs for commit git add -A                      add entire working branch to stage git reset                       clear everything you added git rm foo                      remove local and remote git rm --cached foo.txt         remove foo from remote git log                         see previous commits
+git add .                       stage all files in current dir and subdirs for commit git add -A                      add entire working branch to stage git reset                       clear everything you added git reset --hard master         clear everything and make the branch identical to master git rm foo                      remove local and remote git rm --cached foo.txt         remove foo from remote git log                         see previous commits